 For Massive Damage: Unlike the main series, this game shows the actual damage numbers for every attack that hits in battle, so you can tell exactly how badly your supereffective attacks KO an opponent.

-Four is Death: Referenced and invoked, during post-main game stories, once you have more than four Warlords aside from your leader in your army, there will be a cutscene where you appoint four of them as the Guardians of your army, assigning each of them a title from Power, Wisdom, Charisma, and Intelligence.
+Four Is Death: Referenced and invoked, during post-main game stories, once you have more than four Warlords aside from your leader in your army, there will be a cutscene where you appoint four of them as the Guardians of your army, assigning each of them a title from Power, Wisdom, Charisma, and Intelligence.
 As a bonus for this, the four will never abandon your army no matter what.

 Free-Range Children: Mitsunari, Kiyomasa and Masanori basically go where they like and do what they want.
+As a result, they're tell you where to go and snark at you for it for the first half of the game or so.

 Frictionless Ice: Present in the Nixtorm castle battlefield, as well as any Level 3 Icy Mountain field.
 Any non-Ice Pokémon who steps onto it will slide clear across to the other side.